 Continuous Improvement

-Quality control is not just about catching defects—it's about preventing them through continuous improvement.
+Quality control is not just about catching defects.
+It's about preventing them through continuous improvement.

 Quality Improvement Practices: